-Looking to cut out the background from an image, but aren’t quite sure how to do it?
+Looking to cut out the background from an image, but not quite sure how to do it?
 Well, no matter if you have Photoshop or not, you’ve come to the right place.
 In this article we’ll cover two different methods that will get the job done: one that uses Photoshop, and one that relies on a browser-based Web app.

 We’ll start with the simplest option – the Web app.
 Even if you’re partial to full-featured programs like Photoshop or GIMP, we highly recommend checking out Background Burner.
 We like it because the learning curve is insanely low, it doesn’t require any downloads or installs because it runs in your browser, and it doesn’t cost a single cent.
 Here’s a quick rundown of how to use it:

 If you’re fortunate enough to have a copy of Photoshop and prefer to use that, we’ve also included a quick tutorial for that on page two.